-This gives you a thumbnail view of your image.
-The white square region marks the image area that is visible in the preview pane.
-You can pan your image by clicking and dragging inside the square.
+This gives you a thumbnail view of your image as it is displayed in the current view.
+The white square region marks the image area that is visible in the preview pane, and you can pan your image by clicking and dragging inside the square.
+(You can also use the Hand/Zoom tools to move around the image view, and the Nav pane will update.)